CodeTripper/communiK/README.md

     * Send emails/sms/chats by calling a rest endpoint
     * Add your own Email/SMS providers by implementing the Notifier Interface
     * Configure blackouts - WIP
-    * Send bulk notifications - WIP
+    * Send bulk notifications
     * Can store the notifications to a DB (mongodb/cassandra) before sending it
     * Register a notification template and pass dynamic data to it via Freemarker
     * Locale aware
+    * Generate and send pdf attachments(via FlyingSaucer/Openpdf)
-    * Generate and send attachments (html/pdf) which can be built on the fly
+    * Generate and send html attachments (via Freemarker)
+    * Download from a url and send attachments
     * Retry the failed notifications via multiple fallback providers
     * Call webhooks on any failure/success
     * Audit the notifications.
     * Easily extendable, so one can change any part of the system as required
     * OpenTracing (Jaegar) integrated
-    * Promotheus metrics
+    * Prometheus metrics

 ## Getting Started